ellynvalesova/The-winners/README.md

 # The-winners
-Výherní projekt workshopu Code like a girl.
+(Doufejme) výherní projekt workshopu Code like a girl.